freenas/freenas-docs/userguide/storage.rst

 Before physically removing the failed device, go to :menuselection:`Storage --> Volumes`.
-Select the volume's name.
+Select the volume name.
 At the bottom of the interface are several icons, one of which is :guilabel:`Volume Status`.
 Click the :guilabel:`Volume Status` icon and locate the failed disk.
 Then perform these steps:

 #ifdef freenas
 #.
-Click the disk's entry, then its :guilabel:`Offline` button to
+Click the disk entry, then its :guilabel:`Offline` button to
     change the disk status to OFFLINE.
-This step is needed to properly remove the device from the ZFS pool and to prevent swap issues.
+This step removes the device from the ZFS pool and prevents swap issues.
 If the hardware supports hot-pluggable disks, click the disk's :guilabel:`Offline` button and pull the disk, then skip to step 3.
     If there is no :guilabel:`Offline` button but only a